dimeking/othello/README.md

     * Authentication - Signup / Login
     * Game Lobby with live updating list of available games
     * Ability to create a game that will show up in other users' availiable games list
-    * Gameboard that enforces Obstruction rules and allows players to take turns and see the results in real-time
+    * Gameboard that enforces Othello rules and allows players to take turns and see the results in real-time
     * Game log that tracks all moves and reports them live as they occur
     * Players can chat in the game log
 * Lobby and Gameboard are made up of ReactJS components on the client-side